javalisson/Hello-User-ANSI-C-/README.md

 # Hello, User!
 (ANSI C)

-Asks the user's name and displays a greeting message it or the default name `"World"`.
+Asks the user's name and displays a greeting message with it or with the default name `"World"`.

 ```sh
 $ ./main